haarrublar/associationWebsites/README.md

 ### DB

 Using [DBML](https://dbml.dbdiagram.io/home) I picture the database comfortably and simple, easy to use to convert to most "common" database types (by default it converts to Postgresql), and visualize (cmd+shift p, Generate Prisma UML) using [Generate Prisma UML extension](https://marketplace.visualstudio.com/items?itemName=AbianS.prisma-generate-uml) for vscode.
+Even though this is a Django proyect, the use of DBML is quite informative for generating the DB in Django.